pyOpenSci/lessons/clean-modular-code/activity-1/clean-code-activity-1.md

 ## Activity data

 This activity begins with some code that you "inherited from a former lab mate".
 This code processes [cross-ref](https://www.crossref.org/) citation data for [The Journal of Open Source Software (JOSS)](https://joss.theoj.org/) publications.
-The data are pulled directly from the crossref API but then modified with specific "features" to help you learn better coding practices when completing the activities.
+The data are pulled directly from the Crossref API but then modified with specific "features" to help you learn better coding practices when completing the activities.

 ## Your goal